On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems

 \subsection{Overall Comparison}

 For benchmarking purposes, let us assume that we have the entire training data ($D_T$) of the target domain, and have a model that is fine-tuned on $D_T$ (\emph{FFT} on $D_T$).
 Let us compare the performance of the ensemble methods with this FFT on different datasets.
-Figure \ref{fig:Ensmbl_FFT1}-\ref{fig:Ensmbl_FFT6} show the performance comparison of \daftez (green dash-dot line), \dafte (purple dash-dot line), (single) best \daft (black dotted line), and FFT on $D_T$ (red dotted line) for all the six datasets \iia{of the sentiment analysis task.
-The result for text similarity tasks is provided in the Appendix (Figure \ref{fig:Ensmbl_FFT_text}).} From Figure \ref{fig:Ensmbl_FFT}, we observe the advantage of using \dafte over \daftez when training data is available.
-It is interesting to note that \dafte has a strong increasing trend in performance (against fine-tuning data size) in most cases, and with the increase of fine-tuning data catches up with either the single best \daft or FFT for the target domain.
-The performance of \dafte compared to the best solution, i.e., FFT on the target domain, can be bounded theoretically and is given by Proposition \ref{prop:dafte-vs-opt} in Section \ref{sec:theory}.
-Table \ref{tab:cc} shows the overall comparison of the computational cost of all the five options that we have discussed in this paper.
-It should be noted that none of the ensemble methods suffer from the high computational complexity of back-propagation computation; further, using sparse weighting we can reduce the inference cost in \dafte compared to \daftez. \begin{conc} \daftez and \dafte are strong lightweight methods for leveraging already available \daft models, often matching the single best \daft model (which is only known post-hoc), and at times matching the best possible performance of full fine-tuning with a large fine-tuning set. \end{conc}
+Fig. \ref{fig:Ensmbl_FFT} and \ref{fig:Ensmbl_FFT_text} show the performance comparison of \daftez (green dash-dot line), \dafte (purple dash-dot line), single best \daft (black dotted line), and FFT on $D_T$ (red dotted line) for all six datasets of the sentiment analysis and for all three datasets of the text similarity tasks respectively.
+From Fig.~\ref{fig:Ensmbl_FFT} and \ref{fig:Ensmbl_FFT_text}, we observe the advantage of using \dafte over \daftez when training data is available.
+It is interesting to note that \dafte has a strong increasing trend in performance (w.r.t. fine-tuning data size) for most cases, and catches up with either the single best \daft or FFT for the target domain with the increase of fine-tuning data.
+The performance of \dafte compared to the best solution, i.e., FFT on the target domain, can be theoretically bound and is given by Proposition \ref{prop:dafte-vs-opt} in Section \ref{sec:theory}.